bhstoller/multi-agent-customer-service/README.md

 ### MCP Server Details
 - **Framework**: Flask with Server-Sent Events (SSE)
 - **Protocol**: JSON-RPC 2.0
-- **Public Access**: ngrok tunnel support
+- **Public Access**: Ngrok tunnel support (for Google Colab usage)
-- **Error Handling**: Comprehensive error responses for all tools

 ---

-## Part 3: A2A Coordination ✓
+## Part 3: A2A Coordination

 **Approach Used**: Lab Notebook Approach (Extended)

-Implementation uses the A2A coordination pattern from the provided lab notebook, extended with more complex patterns.
+My implementation uses the A2A coordination pattern from the provided lab notebook, extended with more complex patterns for routing logic.

 ### A2ASimpleClient Implementation
 **Location**: `src/router.py` - `A2ASimpleClient` class